3redronin/mu-server/docs/openapi-3.2.md

 ### Schema versus semantic validation

 Official resources and their checksums remain unchanged.
-The pinned structural schema accepts `explode: false` on cookie parameters; normative section 4.12.3 forbids it for both `form` and `cookie` styles.
-Section 4.12.4 gives both styles a true default.
+The pinned structural schema accepts `explode: false` on cookie parameters; normative section 4.12.2.2 forbids it for both `form` and `cookie` styles.
+The same section gives both styles a true default.
 Semantic tests therefore reject explicit false while keeping true omitted from JSON.
 The review suggestion to switch the default to false is not applied.